-- When Neutral Coast Mode is active, the engine will drop to idle speed and the transmission will disengage. - The gear display may flash a gear number or indicate Neutral when Neutral Coast Mode is active. - If a flashing number is indicated in the gear display, this represents the gear that the transmission will select when it is necessary to engage a gear.
+When Neutral Coast Mode is active, the engine will drop to idle speed and the transmission will disengage.
+The gear display shows a green N when Neutral Coast mode is active.
+The transmission exits Neutral Coast, returning to an appropriate gear, when the

-- The transmission will exit Neutral Coast Mode and reengage an appropriate gear under any of the following conditions:

 - Vehicle brake is applied

-- Driver depresses accelerator pedal
+- Operator depresses accelerator pedal

+- A mode other than Drive is selected

+- Operator performs an upshift or downshift request

 - Cruise control is canceled

-- A mode other than Drive is selected

-- Driver performs upshift/ downshift requests

 - Cruise high or low set speeds are exceeded

-- Maximum vehicle grade is exceeded
+- Maximum vehicle grade is

-- Request by an adaptive cruise system
+exceeded

+- Driver Assistance systems (ADAS)

+make a brake request